nortxort/tclib/README.md

 ## Setup

-tclib have been developed using Python 3.7.0 running on windows 7 (64bit).
-I have not had the opportunity to test it on other platforms, but i suppose it should work, as long as the requirements are met.
+tclib has been confirmed to work on Python 3.7+ under Windows 7 (x64) and GNU/Linux (x64)

 ### Requirements